Sarbamoy/Tone-Analyser/README.md

 # Tone-Analyser

-Currently contains a very basic implementatin using IBM Watson Tone Analyser.
+Uses IBM Watson Tone Analyser and Selenium.
+Return the "mood points" of a person from the most recent tweet.

 Can be run as follows:
-watson_tau="<IBM Username>" watson_tap="<IBM Password>" python3 tone.py
+python3 tone.py